 Name Description VLAN ID It specifies the VLAN ID, used for identifying the VLAN to which the packet belongs.
 VLAN Description It is used to identify VLAN groups.
 If it is not set, the default description is "VLAN and four-digit VLAN ID".
 For example, when VLAN ID is 3, the VLAN description is VLAN0003.
-After the L3 virtual interface is enabled, you can configure the IP address and subnet mask for the VLAN interface.
-L3 Virtual Interface After the IP address information is configured, the communication between VLANs can be realized through static routes.
+L3 Virtual Interface After the L3 virtual interface is enabled, you can configure the IP address and subnet mask for the VLAN interface.
+After the IP address information is configured, the communication between VLANs can be realized through static routes.
+IP Obtaining Type It specifies the type that the VLAN interface employs to obtain an IP address.
+Manual: Manually configure the IP address and subnet mask for the VLAN interface.
+DHCP: Automatically obtain the IP address info from the DHCP server.
+When the IP address obtaining type is set to DHCP, ensure that there is a DHCP server belonging to the VLAN.
 IPv4 Address The IP address of the VLAN interface can be configured only when the L3 Virtual Interface is enabled.
 Devices connected to ports in the VLAN group can use this IP address to log in on the Web UI of the switch.
 Subnet Mask It specifies the subnet mask of the VLAN interface.